guttih/voffcon/README.md

   <img src="/docs/images/diagram_ardos.png" width="500" alt="Overnew image of the whole system ">

-###The device web server

 ##Devices
 ###The Esp8266 module
 Is the NodeMcu Module with ESP8266 WiFi on board.
 It is a small and cheap device which allows you to control real world devices and appliances via a WiFi connection.
-I created a web server which needs to be uploaded to this device.
-This webserver will only allow request to it, if the request comes from a client which is on the same subnet.
-In fact the webserver will check for the first 3 numbers in the calling ipaddress and if they match the deivces ipaddress numbers then the caller will be considered save and his requests will be acted upon.
+A device web server needs to be uploaded to this device so the Node server and the Device can comunicate.
 #####
 <img src="/docs/images/esp8266.png" width="200" alt="The esp8266 module">

 ###The arduino module
 has not been tested or implemented yet

+##The device web server
+The webserver will only allow request to it, if the request comes from a client which is on the same subnet.
+In fact the webserver will check for the first 3 numbers in the calling ipaddress and if they match the deivces ipaddress numbers then the caller will be considered save and his requests will be acted upon.